tentacode-classroom/postgresql_-2018-05-02-julien-thomas/README.md

 1. Edit `/etc/postgresql/11/main/pg_hba.conf` as `./etc/pg_hba.conf`.
 2. Run `./scripts/pg_admin_install`
 3. Download and setup your client with [Official documentation](https://www.pgadmin.org/download/) or use [this](https://askubuntu.com/questions/831262/how-to-install-pgadmin-4-in-desktop-mode-on-ubuntu) thread to install it in your debian distribution.

+## Backups

+To backup...

+For more informations, you can read our short documentation [here](https://github.com/tentacode-classroom/postgresql_-2018-05-02-julien-thomas/blob/master/doc/backup_restore.md)